 DS-2 Fact Sheet

-Although the DS-2 must be negotiated with and ratified by our cognizant federal agency, the Department of Health and Human Services (DHHS), it is considered to be effective January 6, 2006, the date the document was submitted.
-We expect that we will be contacted by the DHHS at a future date for an on-site audit of the document and the assessment of our compliance with the underlying policies and procedures.
+The DS-2 has been negotiated with and ratified by our cognizant federal agency, the Department of Health and Human Services (DHHS), it is considered to be effective January 6, 2006, the date the document was submitted.

 Policies and Procedures